Preservatives – Exploring nitrate & nitrite safety

 We know preservatives help keep our foods fresh and safe, but what about specific preservative ingredients?
 In this post, we take an updated look at nitrates and nitrites in our foods and explore the safety around these ingredients.

 Nitrates and nitrites are chemicals found naturally in soil and water as part of the earth's nitrogen cycle.
 We find these ingredients naturally in many vegetables, and we add them to meat products to help keep them fresh.

 - Nitrate: 1 nitrogen atom, bonded to 3 oxygen atoms: NO3-

 - Nitrite: 1 nitrogen atom, bonded to 2 oxygen atoms: NO2-

-Nitrates can be transformed into nitrites through digestion when bacteria in the mouth and enzymes in our bodies breakdown the nitrates into nitrites.
+Nitrates can be transformed into nitrites through digestion when bacteria in the mouth and enzymes in our body breakdown the nitrates into nitrites.

-Nitrites typically transform into two distinct compounds in our bodies:
+Nitrites typically transform into two distinct compounds in our body:

 - Nitric oxide, which is good for human health.

-- Nitrosamines, which can cause harm to human health at high levels.
+- Nitrosamines, which can cause harm to human health depending on the level of exposure.

 Where do I find these ingredients?